 In closing, Ms. Butler explained to the jury that the prosecution’s burden, that of proof beyond a reasonable doubt, was proof that leaves one with an abiding conviction that the charge was true.
 She told the jury that the evidence, however, need not eliminate every possible doubt.

-The Defense’s Closing Argument
+The Retrial: The Defense’s Closing Argument

 Brad Patton, Richard Tuite’s attorney for both of his trials, argued Ms. Butler had not proved the case beyond a reasonable doubt, and stated the prosecution’s case was purely circumstantial.
 (He discounted the direct evidence of DNA, Stephanie’s blood, on Richard Tuite’s clothing, attributing the existence of the blood to contamination or crime scene transfer).
 Mr. Patton explained to the jury that under the circumstantial evidence rule, when two or more reasonable interpretations of the evidence exist, one pointing to guilt and the other pointing to innocence, the jury must adopt the one pointing to innocence.
 He told them simply, “Any tie goes to the defendant.”